aayush06januay06-a11y/Inductionprogramme-/README.md

 **The overall induction session was very inspiring and insightful, the session gave us valuable insights about college life personal growth, etc**

+## 3PM - 4PM:- Departmental visit
+During the departmental visit all the students were shown their respective department buildings, classroom.
+We all were